bluesky/tiled/docs/source/explanations/caching.md

 ## Overview

+Caching can make Tiled faster.
+Because, in general, caches make programs more complex and harder to trace, Tiled was designed without any caching at first.
+Caches were added with clear separation from the rest of Tiled and an easy opt-out path.

-There are three types of cache in Tiled:
+There are three types of centrally-managed cache in Tiled:

 1. **Client-side response cache.** The Tiled Python client implements a standard web cache, similar in both concept and implementation to a web browser's cache.